internal-page-background-header

 EU IVDR - In Vitro Device Regulation

 The EU Medical Device Regulation 2017/746 which governs the development of all In Vitro medical devices for sale in the European Economic Area.
-The EU IVDR comes into force in 2022.
+The IVDR has been applicable since 26 May 2022,

 EU MDR - Medical Device Regulation